Aniket-Engg/solidity-school/std-0/3_Greeter/README.md

 Solidity provides `string` data type for arbitrary-length string (UTF-8) data.
 String literals are written with either double or single-quotes ("foo" or 'bar').
 They do not imply trailing zeroes as in `C`; "foo" represents three bytes, not four.

+### Data Location

+Since v0.5.0, explicit data location(memory, storage and calldata) for all variables of struct, array or mapping types is now mandatory.
+This is also applied to function parameters and return variables.
+For return variables, data location must be `memory`.

 ### Visibility Specifier
 There are four types of visibilities for functions and state variables.